flowers used for day of the dead

 White Hoary Stock

-White hoary stock are mexican flowers used for the Day of the Dead holiday.
+White hoary stock, a Mexican flower used for the Day of the Dead holiday.
 It’s available in different hues of red, blue, purple, and white.
-The most desired colour for the Day of the Dead flower is white colour.
-People who lost their children use this flower to decorate altars for their young
+The most desired colour for the Day of the Dead flower is white.
+People who lost their children use this flower to decorate altars for their young.

 Baby’s Breath